 1. Ancient Dinosaur Tracks

 You can join hundreds of visitors to check out the footprints of dinosaurs in the mud of the Canyonlands, which are over 150 million years old.
 Explore more than 1300 tracks left by early dinosaurs in 100 different trackways.
 A trip to this location with your family will help them acquire more knowledge about dinosaurs, from existence to extinction.
-The dinosaur track site sits on the bank of the famous Purgatoire River, southeast Colorado.
+The dinosaur track site sits on the bank of the famous Purgatoire River in southeastern Colorado.

 The footprints left on the mud are that of the Allosaurus and Brontosaurs.
 And they are the reason the Picketwire Canyonlands is a national treasure as far as dinosaur prints are concerned.
 A significant portion, about 40 percent of the total tracks left in this region are from the Brontosaurs, known as the plant-eating dinosaurs.